 If the vulnerability is already being exploited in real attacks, it means that a reliable exploit is feasible and likely to be obtained by additional attackers.

-- Is it a remote code execution vulnerability with a realistic attack scenario?
+- Is it a remote code execution or local privilege escalation vulnerability with a realistic attack scenario?

 - Is there no official vendor patch available for this vulnerability (or is such patch expensive)?